Joystream/joystream/testnets/acropolis/storage-module.md

 than introducing a `DataObjectId` and creating a 1:1 mapping between them and `ContentIds`, the latter is simply re-used.

+#### Storage Providers

+Storage providers, as indicated above, are actor accounts (public keys) which have staked for the storage role.
+The specs will treat these and storage nodes interchangeably, which may leave the impression that the runtime stores any information on where storage machines are to be contacted, such as IP addresses or host names.
+This is not true.

+At the level of abstraction of the storage module, *only* actor account IDs are managed.
+It is the purpose of the [Discovery Module](./discovery-module.md) to resolve actor account IDs further to currently up-to-date contact information.

 ### Architecture

 The basic unit of storage is a `DataObject`, for which a unique `ContentId` is